bmezaris/TAME/README.md

         ├── ILSVRC2012_val_00000002.JPEG
         └── ...
 ```
-If you have already downloaded the ILSVRC 2012 dataset and don't want to change its location, edit the paths in the file scripts/bash scripts/pc_info.sh to the location of your dataset.
+If you have already downloaded the ILSVRC 2012 dataset and don't want to change its location, edit the paths in the file `scripts/bash scripts/pc_info.sh` to the location of your dataset.

 ## Initial Setup
-Check that you have a working Python 3 and pip installation before proceeding.
+Check that you have a working cuda, Python 3 and pip installation before proceeding.
 - Clone this repository:
 ~~~
 git clone https://github.com/bmezaris/TAME